netsec-ethz/scion-tutorials/content/install/src.md

 After having managed to build SCION and after [creating or modifying your AS](../config/create_as.html) in the SCIONLab coordination website, you can deploy the generated configuration to your machine.

 1. Download the configuration tarfile from the SCIONLab coordination website.
-2. If using VPN, unpack the `client.conf` to `/etc/openvpn/` and start OpenVPN
+2. If you plan on using a VPN, unpack the `client.conf` to `/etc/openvpn/` and start OpenVPN
    ```shell
    sudo systemctl restart openvpn@client
    ```